Board Policy C-104.00

 NMC conducts College operations in a manner reflecting the highest standards of business and professional ethics, legal compliance, and accountability to the public trust.
 College leaders guide the institution in establishing and accomplishing institutional directions and action plans and in seeking opportunities to build and sustain an effective learning environment.
 NMC promotes a goals and outcomes related culture by collecting and using data to responsibly manage its operations and to continuously improve.

 NMC is committed to supporting (championing) students in a learning-centered environment.
 NMC seeks to understand student and stakeholder needs and expectations through a variety of methods.
 NMC provides quality academic and support services with the goal of meeting students’ needs in an environment of continuous improvement.
-The champion criterion evaluates how well NMC understands its students’ and stakeholders’ needs and how well it supports those needs.
+The champion criterion evaluates how well NMC understands its students’ and stakeholders’ needs as well as how well it supports those needs.

 NMC fosters a work environment that reflects the College's values and leads to an effective work culture.
 NMC is committed to the development of the talents and continuous learning of all its faculty, staff, and administrators.
 NMC manages its employees through effective personnel processes.